MileHacker Logo

 • Purchase comprehensive Travel insurance for medical situations and journey disruptions.

-• Keep digital and physical copies of all important documents.
+• Have both digital and paper copies of all important documents.

 • Maintain a budget and track expenses; use local transport and food options.

-• Bargaining is acceptable in local markets; avoid it in fixed-price stores.
+• Bargaining is acceptable in area markets; avoid it in fixed-price stores.

 Emergency Preparedness